hpkushal/Emoji-Slots-Builder/docs/product/PRODUCT_SPEC.md

 2. Average session duration exceeds 15 minutes
 3. At least 20% of users return weekly
 4. User satisfaction rating of 4.5/5 or higher
+5. At least 10% of players reach the $30,000 win condition

 ## Roadmap